Audio Bitrate Explained: 128 kbps vs 320 kbps Quality

 Visual comparison of three audio quality levels: 128 kbps (low quality, small file), 256 kbps (balanced quality), and 320 kbps (maximum MP3 quality, larger file)

 When converting audio files to MP3, one of the most important decisions you'll make is choosing the bitrate.
 Audio bitrate determines both the sound quality and file size of your MP3 files.
-Understanding the differences between 128 kbps, 256 kbps, and 320 kbps helps you make informed decisions about quality versus storage space for your music library.
+Understanding the differences between 128 kbps, 256 kbps, and 320 kbps helps you choose the right setting for your music library.

 What is Audio Bitrate?

 Bitrate is the amount of data used to represent one second of audio, measured in kilobits per second (kbps).
-Higher bitrates preserve more of the original audio information, resulting in better sound quality but larger file sizes.
+Higher bitrates preserve more of the original audio information.
+This results in better sound quality but larger file sizes.

 For example, a 3-minute song at different bitrates: